quonic/CrewLink-Server-Service/readme.md

-# How to CrewLink-Server to run as a service under systemd

 ## About

 This will help setup a CrewLink-Server.
 You can also add more servers, running on other ports.
 It will also auto update all servers installed.

 ## Requirements

-1. Debian 10 on a VM/VPS that either has a Public IP address or ports are forwarded to it
+1. Debian or Ubuntu, on a VM/VPS that either has a Public IP address or ports are forwarded to it

 ## CrewLink-Server service setup